 Arts & crafts are meant to be fun.
 The part that isn't fun is figuring out where all of the supplies can go.
 Some people thrive in cluttered elements, but I find it's most productive when everything has its place.
 There are hundreds of ways to get organized — here are some of our favorites — some as simple as ordering takeout more frequently!

 • Utensilo Wall Organizer is making a huge comeback.
 Dating back to the 1960s, designer Dorothee Becker knew consumers needed a unique system to store their stuff.
 Fast forward to 2010 and it makes a great craft organizer.

 • Organizing Tips For The Home Hack is a straight forward guide to streamlining your arts and crafts room.
 Drawer inserts are a crafters best friend!

-.
+• 5 Re-uses for Takeout Containers is an idea that hits you like a ton of bricks and you can't help but think why didn't I think of that?!.
 Ordering takeout is just a part of our culture and instead of throwing those containers in the recycling bin — save them!
 Fill them up with all of the loose pieces you don't know where to store.

 • Shauna & Stephen's Lively Loft is the end-all-be-all of craft organization and did you really think we were going to leave them out of this?
 Psh, yeah right!
 This time we're focusing on their use of a peg board.
 Using simple cups and mounting brackets, they've successfully and efficiently stored their colored pencils, scissors, cutting mattes and more!

 • 7 Places to Use Pegboard from Martha Stewart should be a no-brainer, but we don't own one single pegboard.
 Moral of the story — we'll be dashing off to our local hardware store and picking some up.
 They're extremely versatile and painting them different colors can make them look anything but ordinary!